Finding an Apartment to Buy

 The last thing any buyer would want is to overpay for a property.
-To help buyers understand the property their interested in, Elika considers historical performance and up-to-the-minute market updates.
+So to help buyers understand the property they’re interested in, Elika considers historical performance and up-to-the-minute market updates.
 The process is called a comparative market analysis.
-Such details include how the property values have performed in the past, whether the building has above-average owner-occupancy rates.
-If the building has a history of poor performance, this information could help buyers make a lower offer or help decide not to buy.
+Such details include how the property values have performed in the past and whether the building has above-average owner-occupancy rates.
+If the building has a history of poor performance, this information could help buyers make a lower offer or help them decide not to buy.

 First, we determine how motivated the seller is.
-Since the one that’s highly motivated to sell will be more likely to negotiate, it is essential to decide.
-With research and asking around, we can determine the seller’s financial or personal situation.
-For instance, if they’re going through a divorce, have already purchased another home, or are pending foreclosure, then they’ll be open to negotiating a price drop.
+Since the highly motivated to sell will be more likely to negotiate, it is essential to decide.
+Then, with research and asking around, we can determine the seller’s financial or personal situation.
+For instance, if they’re going through a divorce, have already purchased another home, or are pending foreclosure, they’ll be open to negotiating a price drop.